A Kaidez Article

 Microdata isn’t really that new of a concept: it’s similar to existing technologies such as RDFa and microformats.
 But RDFa needs to be written in XHTML, which is headed for W3C deprecation; while microformats don’t really work without CSS, meaning you’ll have write extra code.
 Getting microdata to work requires writing non-deprecated HTML5 code and nothing else.

-Speaking of microformats using CSS classes, here’s a quick FYI: placing the above-code into a Twenty Ten-themed WordPress page will still send you a positive result when placed into the Rich Snippet tool, but generate a warning saying that the author class is missing…see the results with the warning here.
-It’s due to the fact that Twenty Ten, which is HTML5-ready, uses a lot of the same CSS classes as the ones used by the ‘hatom’ feed format, which is similar to the RSS feed.
+Speaking of microformats using CSS classes, here’s a quick FYI: placing the above-code into a Twenty Ten-themed WordPress page will still send you a positive result when placed into the Rich Snippet tool, but generate a warning saying that certain things are missing.
+It’s due to the fact that Twenty Ten, which is HTML5-ready, uses a lot of the same CSS classes as the ones used by the hatom feed format, which is similar to the RSS feed.

 I plugged the code into this blog’s About Page and got that warning.
 Since this blog design is based on Twenty Ten and uses hatom classes like entry-title and entry-content, the presence of these classes is forcing the Snippet tool to look for hatom feed content in my About page.
 And as the lack of an author class makes the hatom data incomplete, the error shows up.
 I could fix this by putting a tag with a class named author somewhere on my post pages, but I’m happy with my design so I’m not going to do this.